liuxcoder/pages-server/README.md

 //      www.example.org.
 IN CNAME main.pages.example.codeberg.page.
 //
 // 3) if a CNAME is set for "www.example.org", you can redirect there from the naked domain by adding an ALIAS record
-// for "example.org" (if your provider allows ALIAS or similar records):
+// for "example.org" (if your provider allows ALIAS or similar records, otherwise use A/AAAA), together with a TXT
+// record that points to your repo (just like the CNAME record):
 //      example.org IN ALIAS codeberg.page.
+//      example.org IN TXT main.pages.example.codeberg.page.
 //
 // Certificates are generated, updated and cleaned up automatically via Let's Encrypt through a TLS challenge.
 ```